Public Relations Adjunct Faculty

 Lawrence Clark is a no-nonsense communicator, having guided top Fortune CEOs, markets and business leaders to successful strategies and solutions.
 His MBA in finance and marketing enables him to help students from an experienced integrated marketing communications perspective.
 He has a lifetime of professional communications experience from newspaper journalist and editor through traditional business publications and presentations, to counsel in nonprofit, petroleum, industrial, financial, bioscience and entrepreneurial public relations industries.
 He has many years of social media and internet development, including web design and content.
 Lawrence has taught graduate and undergraduate communications at UM, FIU and UF since 2012.

-Tishawna holds a Bachelor of Science degree in Psychology from the University of Alabama at Birmingham and a Masters of Public Administration degree from Auburn University Montgomery.
+Tishawna holds a B.S in Psychology from the University of Alabama at Birmingham and a Masters of Public Administration degree from Auburn University Montgomery.